TDD-Solidity/Crypto-Giveaway-Wheel-White-Paper/README.md

 The Crypto Giveaway Wheel is a simple browser application meant to bring people together and continuously make everybody a little bit more connected, a little bit more aware, and a little bit more wealthy.

+This document lays out the philosophical underpinnings, technical foundations, and economic mechanisms of the Crypto Giveaway Wheel project.

+We would like to thank the following reviewers, whose contributions and feedback made this document possible:

+- Amal (Consensus)
+- Anthony (Consensus)
+- Ken (EthBuildersNYC)
+-

 <br/>
 <br/>